Visiting St. Paul? Love the breweries? These are the best breweries in St. Paul that you need to try… From a fellow beer

 Urban Growler is more on the side of the brewpub than your traditional brewery with a food truck outside.
-The food is actually awesome at Urban Growler which is a huge plus.
-Our personal favorite menu item is the nachos.
-Pairs perfectly with the beer, and is super good!
+The food is actually awesome at Urban Growler, which is a huge plus.
+Our favorite menu item is the nachos.
+It pairs perfectly with the beer and is super good!
 Their fries sure are good, too…

-We have two top beers here: the de-lovely porter (add coffee), and the Kentucky Uncommon.
+We have two top beers: the de-lovely porter (add coffee) and the Kentucky Uncommon.
 The Kentucky Uncommon is twisted with bourbon.
 And the porter can come with coffee, the perfect Sunday afternoon pick-me-up.

-The beer doesn’t wow me too much, but I get my fix in by having their amazing nachos.
+The beer doesn’t wow me much, but I get my fix by having their amazing nachos.
 My ultimate favorite brewery is right next door called Bang Brewing.

 Beer to Try: De-Lovely Porter, Kentucky Uncommon, Cowbell Cream Ale.

 5. Bad Weather Brewing

 Bad Weather is a more modern brewery.
-It’s next to Waldmann, which is one of my favorite breweries in St. Paul.
-So, if you are coming from out of town, you can get a two for the price of one.
-And they usually have a food truck so you can grab a snack in between!
+It’s next to Waldmann, one of my favorite breweries in St. Paul.
+So, if you are coming from out of town, you can get two for the price of one.
+And they usually have a food truck, so you can grab a snack in between!

 Bad Weather has a large patio, perfect for big groups after work.
-And their beers are pretty great too.
+And their beers are pretty great, too.
 Our favorite is the Munich Helles and the Muddy Boot.

 Beers to Try: Munich Helles, American Wheat

 4. Summit Brewing & Summit Ratskeller

 To me, both have held their own when it comes to beer.
 They’ve reinvented a number of different beer options and keep things interesting while still maintaining the classics.
 Nothing is better at the Minnesota State Fair than a crisp Summit EPA.

-In the ratskeller, maybe you’ll find a nice Minnesota gift to bring home (if you are from out of town).
+In the Ratskeller, you may find a nice Minnesota gift to bring home (if you are from out of town).

 3. Yoerg Brewing

 Yoerg’s is right on the campus of Metropolitan State University.
 It’s in an old brick building on the corner.
 The history and feel are amazing inside.
 The beer is my haven.